agenteo/agenteo.github.com/_posts/2014-12-19-mongodb-order-by-field-with-aggregate.md

 }
 {% endhighlight %}

-Awesome it works!
-Next thing I wondered if this is as performant as a regular `find`.
+Puzzling results tough, I was looking for nScannedObject.
+I am looking in to that.

 Reading mongo [docs](http://docs.mongodb.org/manual/core/aggregation-pipeline/#pipeline-operators-and-indexes) looked like it could leverage indexes:

 >>> The $match and $sort pipeline operators can take advantage of an index when they occur at the beginning of the pipeline.